ebobo/codex-guandan-3/README.md

 The local history screen allows filtering by date.
 After choosing a day you can click **同步所选日期到中心** to upload all games from that day to the server.
-On the center history page each entry has a **删除** button which asks for confirmation before removing the record from `games.json`.
+The center history page defaults to showing today's date.
+At the top it displays the total gains for every player on the selected day.
+Each entry also has a **删除** button which asks for confirmation before removing the record from `games.json`.